 Monthly salaries require more sophisticated payroll work, are more flexible, better for tax optimisation, and result in a constant cashflow that makes personal financial management easier.
 Accurity therefore provides monthly payroll as standard.

-Most of your forecast income is paid as an agreed monthly salary.
+Most of your forecasted income is paid as an agreed monthly salary.
 The remainder is a floating bonus (paid out each month) in order to absorb differences between what is billed to the client and the actual payroll costs (adjusted for uplifts, and absence insurance credits when they arise).
 Accurity is unique in ensuring you receive anything left over, after paying the regular salary, as a bonus.
-It is not possible to calculate the cost of Swiss payroll precisely in advance, but by using the bonus model, we do not impose (or keep) a margin for anticipated variations in payroll cost.
+It is not possible to calculate the cost of Swiss payroll precisely in advance, but by using the bonus model, we do not keep for ourselves a 'margin' for unexpected variations in payroll cost.

 Yes. you are covered for absences due to sickness (from the third day) and accident (from the first day) at up to 80% salary.